luweizhang/chess-ai/README.md

 I was inspired to try building my own chess ai when I learned about Alpha Go built by Google Deepmind.
 See this paper for more information: https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf

-This AI using a convolutional neural net as its evaluation function.

-The trained convolutional net will be used as an evaluation function to evaluate future states from the tree search.
+A trained convolutional net will be used as an evaluation function to evaluate future states from the tree search.
 Then, the optimal move will be determined using the minimax algorithm (with alpha beta pruning).

 Please use/setup virtual machine to run this: